 Is it mandatory to get my watercraft inspected?

-These are two circumstances when it would be mandatory to have your watercraft inspected.
+These are the four circumstances when it would be mandatory to have your watercraft inspected.

-1) When an authorized inspector determines an inspection is warranted, then an inspection is required prior to launching the watercraft.
+3) If an authorized inspector determines that an inspection is warranted, then an inspection is required prior to launching the watercraft.

 What is a watercraft inspection?

 At an AIS check station, an authorized inspector will ask a few questions to determine the risk your watercraft poses of transporting AIS.
-If the watercraft is deemed low-risk, the watercraft owner will be provided informational materials and allowed to launch.
+If the watercraft is deemed low-risk, the watercraft owner will be provided informational materials, the watercraft will be briefly inspected, and allowed to launch.

 A watercraft deemed high risk will need to undergo a more thorough inspection.
 High-risk watercraft may include those that last operated their watercraft in a state with waters known to have invasive mussels, or watercraft with a large amount of standing water which could harbor larval mussels.

 Where can I go to get a watercraft inspected?

 Watercraft inspections will be conducted at major waters throughout Wyoming on a rotating basis.
 Wyoming Game and Fish Department (WGFD) regional offices will also serve as inspection locations as needed.
 To request an inspection, call 1-877-WGFD-AIS.